btc-vision/OP_NET/blockchain/PSBT_TRADING.md

 - **OP_NET Interaction:** An instruction to the PSBT management contract to transfer a specified amount of tokens upon successful completion.
 - **Bitcoin Output:** An output directed to the seller's Bitcoin wallet, requesting a specific amount of satoshis (the BTC equivalent for the tokens offered).
-- **The dummy UTXO:** This UTXO is used to prevent front-running attacks.
+- **The dummy UTXO:** This UTXO is used to prevent front-running/double-spent attacks.
 It gets generated when the seller send his tokens to the PSBT management contract.

 #### 3. Buyer Participates in the PSBT